 Of course, there's nothing stopping you from using Google Maps or Apple Maps for navigation if you prefer, plus your music, Bluetooth and other infotainment functions can be controlled through the regular dash-mounted buttons.

 The up!
 Beats also gets an upgraded 300w stereo with seven speakers, including a subwoofer in the boot and a digital sound processor.
 It’s a punchy system for a city car.
 This model also gets a choice of black or red finishes for its alloy wheel centre caps, door mirrors and bold body decals to mark it out from the rest of the range.

 - 1Volkswagen up! reviewThe VW up! has been at the top of the city car class for a decade, and it’s still going strong

 - 2Engines, performance and driveThe limited choice of engines takes nothing away from the entertainment on offer

 - 3MPG, CO2 and Running CostsThe Volkswagen Up is a small car with a small engine, which means low running costs

-- 4Interior, design and technology - currently readingThe Volkswagen Up is surprisingly sophisticated for a such a small car
+- 4Interior, design and technology - currently readingThe Volkswagen up! is surprisingly sophisticated for a such a small car

-- 5Practicality, comfort and boot spaceIt's small, but the Up is spacious for a city car
+- 5Practicality, comfort and boot spaceIt may be compact, but the Volkswagen up! is spacious for a city car

-- 6Reliability and SafetyVolkswagen has a solid reputation for reliability and the Up has a good Euro NCAP score
+- 6Reliability and SafetyVolkswagen has a solid reputation for reliability, although the up! could improve on its Euro NCAP safety score